pyOpenSci/handbook/organization/external-communications.md

 ### HubSpot

-[HubSpot](https://hubspot.com/) is pyOpenSci's customer relationship management (CRM) platform.
-Although HubSpot has email capabilities, pyOpenSci does not currently use this functionality.
+[HubSpot](https://hubspot.com/) is pyOpenSci's customer relationship management (CRM) platform. pyOpenSci also uses HubSpot as as a catch-all bulk emailing service, for instance, to communicate with individuals who have signed up to volunteer as a [reviewer](https://forms.gle/Mps4UsRHTyF66cdg7) and/or [editor](https://forms.gle/aFAMBjrdU7f7zMP89) as part of our [open software peer review process](https://www.pyopensci.org/about-peer-review/index.html).

 ## Linktree

+Linktree is a social media landing page that allows users to share multiple links from a single page, which is fantastic for social media sites with limited space.

 All of our active sites, platforms, and social media accounts are located in a Linktr.ee account, which is shared in the Description of our social media sites where applicable.

 Accessing and editing Linktr.ee:
-* Login at linktr.ee (credentials are in Bitwarden)
+* Login at linktr.ee (credentials are in [Bitwarden](./bitwarden.md))
 * Click on “Admin”
 * Add new links by clicking on the “Add link” button, or edit existing links by clicking on the pencil next to the title and//or URL
 * Current linktr.ee: https://linktr.ee/pyopensci